 This tool is intended to be invoked by the CA/CIE Tool Runner on a Linux machine.
 The command signature looks like:

-$ python3 [path to tools]/tools/casumdose/sumDose.py inputControlFile.json
+$ python3 [path to repository]/pylib/casumdose/sumDose.py inputControlFile.json

 Arguments:

 This tool accepts one input argument: a string indicating the path to the input control file.